 Chloe is a trained youth worker and is passionate about social justice and equality.
 Chloe has worked in a variety of youth-work settings and is currently studying for her degree in Public Health & Wellbeing in Glyndwr University.
 Chloe developed a keen interest in campaigning and youth participation whilst working on the National Citizenship Service (NCS) as a team leader and this sparked a passion for youth led change.

 Chloe has lived, studied and worked in North Wales throughout her life, volunteering and working with a range of local organisations.
 As a mum of 3, Chloe enjoys spending time with her family, with a love for the outdoors and crafting.

 Sue Williams, administrative support worker

-Kelly Roberts, community organiser
+Kelly Huxley-Roberts, community organiser

 Kelly is a trained linguist (German and Spanish) and developed a passion for community work through leading a team of community development volunteers in Bolivia.
-Since then Kelly has worked with diverse people on a range of campaigns and development projects in the UK, Europe and Southern Africa.
+Kelly has since worked with diverse people on a range of campaigns and development projects in the UK, Europe and Southern Africa.
 Kelly recently achieved a Distinction in her International Masters in Adult Education for Social Change (University of Glasgow).